 The ART TubeOpto 8 is an 8-channel microphone preamp with tube amplification electronics:

 Microphone preamps are also available in most audio interfaces.
-Audio interfaces not only provide mic inputs/preamps but also allow us to connect our microphones to computers with analog-to-digital converts.
+Audio interfaces provide mic inputs/preamps and allow us to connect our microphones to computers with analog-to-digital converts.

 One such audio interface with microphone preamps is the popular Focusrite Scarlett 2i2: